-[NS 3470 Human Growth and Development: Biological and Behavioral Interactions (also HD 3470, BSOC 3471)
+NS 3470 Human Growth and Development: Biological and Behavioral Interactions (also HD 3470, BSOC 3471)

 Spring.
 3 credits.
 Prerequisites: BIOG 1101 or 1109 or equivalent; HD 1150 or PSYCH 1101 or equivalent.
 S-U or letter grades.
-Offered alternate years; next offered 2010-2011.
+Offered alternate years.
 J. Haas and S. Robertson.

 Discusses the interrelationships of physical and psychological growth and development in humans during infancy.
-Considers its variations for behavioral, psychological, and physical development.]
+Considers intrinsic and extrinsic causes of variations in growth including various forms of stimulation.
+Examines the consequences of early growth and its variations for current and subsequent behavioral, psychological, and physical development.
+The interaction between physical and behavioral or psychological factors is emphasized throughout the course.